Ten Motorcycle Convoy Tips

-This comes first as it should be carried out before the ride begins.
+This comes first as it should be arranged before the ride begins.

-The buddy system calls for a ride to watch out for the one next time, regardless if they knew one another.
+The buddy system calls for one rider to watch out for another, regardless if they knew each other.
 It is useful in all convoys including escorted ones but especially important in open convoys.
-This is to ensure that no one gets left behind after stopping.
+This is to ensure that no one gets left behind (don’t ask us how we learned it the hard way).

 The buddy system is also good to pair a new or lower skilled rider to a higher skilled one.
-This way, he could learn from the more experienced rider.
+This way, the new rider could learn from the more experienced rider.
 The pairing can be changed as the ride goes on.

 Apart from that, it is a great way for each rider to know one another.

-Participants must always follow behind the lead marshal, unless there he or she needs to leave the convoy or ride ahead.
-However, he or she must ride up to the leader or marshal and signal to them that you need to break away.
+Participants must always follow the lead marshal, unless there he or she needs to leave the convoy or ride ahead.
+However, he or she must inform the leader or marshal should they need to break away from the group.

 “The Pace” is a set of recommendations handed down by American motojournalist Nick Ienatsch.
-It says that riding on the streets, particularly in convoys, should be differentiated from riding on the racetrack.
+It says that riding on the streets, particularly in convoys, should be differentiated from riding on the racetrack (surprised?).

 It calls for the leader to set the pace – not too fast where everyone goes mad in order to keep up, nor too slow where everyone falls asleep.
 The leader should try out different paces at the beginning to gauge the levels of those behind him then settling on one throughout the ride.

 The leader should slow down on the straights after corners and check behind for his flock.
-He could also as the riders behind to switch positions, so that everyone gets an opportunity to ride through corners without being bogged down for other riders.
+He could also instruct the riders behind to switch positions, so that everyone gets an opportunity to ride through corners without being bogged down by other riders.

 You can Google “The Pace” and read the full details in Sport Rider or Motorcyclist or Cycle World magazines.

 The leader and most of the pack may be speeding up past your comfort level, but you do not have to do so.
 The job falls on the sweeper (last man) to shepherd you.
-Riding past your comfort level will not only tire you out but may force you into making mistakes.
+Riding past your comfort level will you into making mistakes, in addition to tiring you out.

 And of course, no racing.
-If you are really out for a convoy, enjoy the ride.
-Unless of course you’ve joined the Karak TT.
+If you are really out for a convoy, enjoy the ride and leave competitive riding for the track.

 Always leave room for your buddies to “escape.”
-This is essential to avoid participants from crashing into one another.
+This is essential to avoid participants from hitting each other.

-If you ride side-by-side, it should not be next to one another but in two rows back to front.
-As for the rider next to you, the column should be staggered, with one bike further in front and the other further back.
-The same staggered formation should be used in a single-file convoy.
+If you ride double file, it should not be directly next to one another but in a staggered manner, with one bike further in front and the other further back.
+The same staggered formation should be used in a single-file convoy to allow the rider behind to see the front.

 The other aspect is when overtaking other vehicles.
 Always ride ahead for a few seconds before turning back into your lane to allow those behind to overtake.
 Swinging in or slowing down immediately after overtaking will leave your friends behind exposed to danger.